nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_linkages.md

 For each clinical area in a query that returns data a list should be generated that contains links to all data items returned for that clinical area.
 Some query responses will contain more than one list for a clinical area.
-The nature of the list can be determined from the code assigned to the list, see [Using lists to return data](accessrecord_structured_development_lists_for_message_structure.html) for details of using Lists and the list codes.
+The nature of the list can be determined from the list elements, see [Using lists to return data](accessrecord_structured_development_lists_for_message_structure.html) for details.

 ### Consultations ###